Marathon Long Run Variations – 5 Sessions To Boost Endurance Gains

 #3 Marathon pace practice

-This is a great session to practice pacing and feel what the body is capable of.
+This is one of the best long run workouts in marathon training.
+It helps to practice pacing and feel what the body is capable of, while building durability.
 The goal is to include a portion at marathon pace (target heart rate Zone 3 for majority of runners) in the middle of the long run.

 How?
 Start with ~20 minutes at marathon pace and over time gradually build up the marathon pace portion to around 60% of the total duration.
 So, a 2 hour long run may look as following – 30 minutes easy, 1:10 hours at marathon pace, 20 minutes easy.